-The Executive Board of the International Monetary Fund (IMF) on September 26, 2012, approved a 24-month US\$520.6 million Stand-By Arrangement (SBA) for BiH in support of the government's economic program for 2012-2014.
+The Executive Board of the International Monetary Fund (IMF) on September 26, 2012, approved a 24month US\$520.6 million Stand-By Arrangement (SBA) for BiH in support of the government's economic program for 2012-2014.
 The program aims to counter the effects of a sluggish global economy and address domestic structural weaknesses.
-On October 28, 2013, the Board completed the fourth review of BiH's economic performance and approved the disbursement of US\$ 65.5 million, which brought total disbursements under the arrangement to US\$ 327.5 million.
-The IMF announced it will consider conducting the fifth review under the SBA and will be deciding on BiH's authorities' request for the extension and augmentation of the current arrangement by the IMF Executive Board before the end of the year, if BiH adopts the 2014 government budgets by December 9.
-While the Entities adopted their budgets and met the IMF's deadline, the State Parliament has yet to adopt it, thus the future disbursements under the SBA remain in question.
+On January 31, 2014 the Executive Board approved a nine-month extension and augmentation of the arrangement by \$191 million to meet additional financing needs that arise mainly in late 2014.
+In June, the Executive Board approved an augmentation of \$119 million to meet the country's urgent balance of payments need caused by severe floods in May.

+On October 19, the IMF mission visited BiH and reported that the economic recovery-which gained momentum in 2013 on the back of strong exports and broad-based industrial growth-appears to be more resilient than previously thought to the impact of the natural disaster that hit BiH in May.
+Disbursements of donor support for the reconstruction effort-beyond the immediate emergency assistance-have so far been limited, slowing the rehabilitation process.
+The prospects for a rapid recovery in the near term remain mixed.
+While growth is expected to reach close to 1 percent this year, the outlook is subject to considerable uncertainty.
+Unemployment is likely to remain high as many businesses were destroyed or suffered severe damage.
+The authorities need more time to implement policies that had been agreed under the SBA.
+This includes policies aimed at reining in government spending not directly related to addressing the impact of the floods; improving tax compliance and fighting tax fraud; and strengthening financial sector stability and enhancing banking supervision.
 BiH's top economic priorities are: acceleration of EU integration, strengthening the fiscal system, public administration reform, World Trade Organization (WTO) membership, and securing economic growth by fostering a dynamic, competitive private sector.
 To date, work on these priorities has been inconsistent.
 The country has received a substantial amount of foreign assistance, but must prepare for declining assistance flows in the future.
 Still regarded as a transition economy, BiH sees the long-term goal of EU membership as a driver to further economic growth and development.